Rule of inference: Basic concepts

 Rules of inference describe the structure of arguments, which consist of premises that support a conclusion.
 Premises and conclusions are statements or propositions about what is true.
 For instance, the assertion "The door is open." is a statement that is either true or false, while the question "Is the door open?" and the command "Open the door!" are not statements and have no truth value.
-An inference is a step of reasoning from premises to a conclusion while an argument is the outward expression of an inference.
+An inference is a step of reasoning from premises to a conclusion, while an argument is the outward expression of an inference.

 Logic is the study of correct reasoning and examines how to distinguish good from bad arguments.
-Deductive logic is the branch of logic that investigates the strongest arguments, called deductively valid arguments, for which the conclusion cannot be false if all the premises are true.
+Deductive logic is the branch that investigates the strongest arguments, called deductively valid arguments, for which the conclusion cannot be false if all the premises are true.
 This is expressed by saying that the conclusion is a logical consequence of the premises.
 Rules of inference belong to deductive logic and describe argument forms that fulfill this requirement.
 In order to precisely assess whether an argument follows a rule of inference, logicians use formal languages to express statements in a rigorous manner, similar to mathematical formulas.
 They combine formal languages with rules of inference to construct formal systems—frameworks for formulating propositions and drawing conclusions.
 (Note: Additionally, formal systems may also define axioms or axiom schemas.)
 Different formal systems may employ different formal languages or different rules of inference.
-The basic rules of inference within a formal system can often be expanded by introducing new rules of inference, known as admissible rules.
+(Note: Formal systems can have limitations about what can and cannot be proven in them, such as the limitations pointed out by Kurt Gödel regarding formal systems that encode arithmetic.)
+The basic rules of inference within a formal system can often be expanded by introducing new rules, known as admissible rules.
 Admissible rules do not change which arguments in a formal system are valid but can simplify proofs.
 If an admissible rule can be expressed through a combination of the system's basic rules, it is called a derived or derivable rule.
 Statements that can be deduced in a formal system are called theorems of this formal system.
-Widely-used systems of logic include propositional logic, first-order logic, and modal logic.
+Widely used systems of logic include propositional logic, first-order logic, and modal logic.